 Fleet remained as a look out for years, serving on Union-Castle line ships, then in the Merchant Navy during the First World War and finally as a lookout on the Oceanic for many years in the 1920s and 1930s.
 He gave up life on the sea and worked at the Harland and Wolff repair works in Southampton docks until the Second World War, when he signed up and served again.

 In the 1960s, when he should have been approaching retirement, times were hard for Fleet.
 He lived with his wife and her brother at 8 Norman Road in Southampton, and he took to selling copies of the Daily Echo on a street corner near the docks.

-It’s a very sad ending to Fred’s story I’m afraid.
-On the 28th December 1964, Fred’s wife died, and as previously agreed, he would have to move out of her brother’s house.
-This caused Fred to spiral in to a severe depression, and tragically, on the 10th of January 1965, he hanged himself in the house’s back garden.
+It’s a very sad ending to Fred’s story.
+On 28 December 1964, Fred’s wife died, and as previously agreed, he would have to move out of her brother’s house.
+This caused Fred to spiral in to a severe depression, and tragically, on 10 January 1965, he hanged himself in the house’s back garden.